-The Class III Directors elected to the board of directors will be elected by a plurality of the votes cast by the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-In other words, if Dr. Ossipow and Mr. Van den Bossche receive a single "FOR" vote, they will be elected as Class III Director.
-Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, for the election of Dr. Ossipow and Mr. Van den Bossche.
+The Class I Directors elected to the board of directors will be elected by a plurality of the votes cast by the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
+In other words, if Dr. Vitt and Dr. Nash receive a single "FOR" vote, they will be elected as Class I Director.
+Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, for the election of Dr. Vitt and Dr. Nash.
 Broker non-votes will have no effect on this proposal.